hagen1778/fasthttploader/README.md

 ### Stages
 Testing consist of 3 stages:
 * Burst - 5sec test with no limits by QPS and number of clients equal (by default, but can be changed by -c passing) to 500.
 Burst stage helps to detect possible QPS rate for further stages
 * Adjustment - 30sec test with smoothly QPS and clients tunning.
 Initial QPS and number of clients is taken from results of Burst stage.
-During 30s QPS and number of clients would be increased till timeout or errors limit
+During 30s fasthttploader would increase QPS and number of clients till timeout or getting errors
-* Testing - step by step load balancing (10 steps) and keeping it while time is left
+* Testing - based on settgins achieved from previous stage.
+It is a step by step load increasing (10 steps) and keeping it at max value till timeout.